Welcome to Our Can-Do Community

 In 1961, the original Six Flags Over Texas was opened to the public and now draws over 3 million visitors a year while remaining the biggest family theme park in the central states and the southwest.
 Wet ‘n Wild Park followed Six Flags Over Texas, ultimately purchased by Six Flags and today operates as Hurricane Harbor, the largest water park in the southwest.

-The Rangers Ballpark in Arlington was established as a stunning tribute to the great ballparks of the past and is now home to the Texas Rangers Major League Baseball Club.
+The Rangers Ballpark in Arlington was established as a stunning tribute to the great ballparks of the past and housed the Texas Rangers Major League Baseball Club until giving way to The Rangers current home, Globe Life Field.
 Arlington’s Entertainment District has grown over the last forty years specializing in good quality, affordable & safe family fun, excellent food and great memories for over 6.5 million visitors a year.